University of Toronto Faculty of Law: History

 The Faculty of Law was officially opened in 1889, with two part-time professors appointed at its inauguration, William Proudfoot and David Mills.
-The Faculty awarded LL.B. degrees to graduates of its program.
+The Faculty awarded LLB degrees to graduates of its program.
 However, the Law Society of Upper Canada at the time refused to accept the Faculty of Law as an accredited law school, preferring instead to maintain control over the profession by establishing its own school, the Osgoode Hall Law School.
 Thus, students who graduated from the Faculty were still required to complete a full three-year articling term and complete courses at Osgoode Hall in order to join the legal profession.
 As a result, the Faculty's enrolment numbers in the early years were relatively low.